autowarefoundation/autoware-documentation/docs/installation/autoware/docker-installation.md

-# Open AD Kit: Containerized Workloads for the Autoware
+# Open AD Kit: Containerized Workloads for Autoware

-Open AD Kit offers two types of Docker image to let you get started with the Autoware quickly: `devel` and `runtime`.
+Open AD Kit offers two types of Docker image to let you get started with Autoware quickly: `devel` and `runtime`.

 1. The `devel` image enables you to develop Autoware without setting up the local development environment.
 2. The `runtime` image contains only runtime executables and enables you to try out Autoware quickly.

 !!! info

     Before proceeding, confirm and agree with the [NVIDIA Deep Learning Container license](https://developer.nvidia.com/ngc/nvidia-deep-learning-container-license).
-By pulling and using the Autoware Open AD Kit images, you accept the terms and conditions of the license.
+By pulling and using Autoware Open AD Kit images, you accept the terms and conditions of the license.

 ## Prerequisites